-World Forestry Center is temporarily closed to help contain the spread of COVID-19.
+World Forestry Center is closed to help contain the spread of COVID-19.

-This decision was a difficult one to make, as I know it will impact all your lives.
-However, in the face of a public health recommendation to minimize nonessential social contact and “flatten the curve” of COVID-19 infections, we believe we must do our part to support the health and safety of our community.
+In the face of a public health recommendation to minimize nonessential social contact and “flatten the curve” of COVID-19 infections, we want to do our part to support the health and safety of our community.

-This situation is changing rapidly.
-We will continue to monitor developments related to COVID-19 and make decisions to help safeguard the health of our visitors and staff based upon the recommendations of public health agencies, including U.S. Centers for Disease Control (CDC), World Health Organization (WHO), and Oregon Health Authority (OHA).
+We will continue to monitor developments related to COVID-19 and make decisions to help safeguard the health of our visitors and staff based upon government guidelines and the recommendations of public health agencies, including U.S. Centers for Disease Control (CDC), World Health Organization (WHO), and Oregon Health Authority (OHA).

 As always, the health of our visitors and staff is our number one priority.
 We look forward to welcoming you back to World Forestry Center.

 We must not lose sight of a sustainable forestry future.
 Help World Forestry Center continue our work with a donation in any amount.

 Is World Forestry Center stopping all operations?